Leo Singer

 Leopold von Singer (May 3, 1877 - March 5, 1951) was an Austrian-born American manager of an entertainment troupe called Singer's Midgets, that were a popular vaudeville group in the first half of the twentieth century.

-He was responsible for casting many performers in the iconic 1939 film The Wizard of Oz.
+He was responsible for casting many performers in the classic 1939 film The Wizard of Oz.

 Singer was born to a prominent family in Vienna, Austria.
 He was reportedly inspired to form Singer's Midgets in 1912 or 1913, after he and his daughter Trudy were entertained by a troupe of "midgets" (dwarfs) at the Vienna Prater.